Generic name: thalidomide [ tha-LID-oh-mide ]

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For erythema nodosum leprosum:

-- Adults, teenagers, and children 12 years of age—100 to 300 milligrams (mg) once a day.
+- Adults and children 12 years of age and older—At first, 100 to 300 milligrams (mg) once a day.
 Your doctor may adjust your dose as needed.